aspose-cells/Aspose.Cells-Doc-md/cpp/developer-guide/loading-saving-and-converting/opening-files/_index.md

-{{< gist "aspose-com-gists" "0edd1c91ebaa6cd099be1200b1ec7480" "Examples-CellsCPP-LoadingSavingAndConverting-OpeningFiles-OpeningExcelFileUsingPath.cpp" >}}
+{{< gist "aspose-cells-gists" "6f7d9819d85793c3a3b5d040af42e1a9" "Examples-CellsCPP-LoadingSavingAndConverting-OpeningFiles-OpeningExcelFileUsingPath.cpp" >}}
 ## **Opening a File using a Stream**
 It is also possible to open an Excel file as a stream.
 To do so, use an overloaded version of the constructor that takes the *Stream* object that contains the file.

-{{< gist "aspose-com-gists" "0edd1c91ebaa6cd099be1200b1ec7480" "Examples-CellsCPP-LoadingSavingAndConverting-OpeningFiles-OpeningExcelFileUsingStream.cpp" >}}
+{{< gist "aspose-cells-gists" "6f7d9819d85793c3a3b5d040af42e1a9" "Examples-CellsCPP-LoadingSavingAndConverting-OpeningFiles-OpeningExcelFileUsingStream.cpp" >}}